 - Set aside one-on-one chat time for everyone in the family to foster your bond.
 It can merely be five minutes before going to bed, but this can bring every member close to one another.

-- Set some time apart exclusively for your partner.
+- Set some time apart exclusively for your partner to show your commitment.

 2. Maintain good communication with everyone in the family